MimicTester1307/arxiv_retriever/README.md

 # Description
-`arxiv_retriever` is a command-line tool designed to automatically retrieve the most recent computer science papers from [arxiv.org](https://arxiv.org/) based on categories specified as command-line arguments.
+`arxiv_retriever` is a lightweight command-line tool designed to automate the retrieval of computer science papers from [ArXiv](https://arxiv.org/).
+The retrieval can be done using specified ArXiv computer science archive categories or using the full or partial title of a specific paper, if you have that.

 This tool is built using Python and leverages the Typer library for the command-line interface and the Python ElementTree XML package for parsing XML responses from the arXiv API.
+It can be useful for researchers, engineers, or students who want to quickly retrieve an ArXiv paper or keep abreast of latest research in their field without leaving their terminal/workstation.

+Although the current focus is on the computer science archive, it can be easily adapted to other areas.

-# Features
+# Features [more coming soon--see Notion page below for more info]
 - Fetches the most recent papers from ArXiv by specified categories
 - Fetches papers from ArXiv by title
 - Displays paper details including title, authors, publication date, and link to paper's page
 - Easy-to-use command-line interface built with Typer
 - Configurable number of results to fetch
+- Built using only the standard library and tried and tested packages.

 # Installation
 1. Clone the repository: